pipeline look-up order

 directory locations lookup order

-By default pypyr uses a file loader to find & load pipelines from the filesystem. pypyr searches a specific sequence of locations for pipelines matching the pipeline name:
+By default pypyr uses the built-in file loader to find & load pipelines from the filesystem.

-{working dir}/
+{current dir}/

-{pypyr install dir}/pipelines
+{pypyr install dir}/pipelines/

 {pypyr install dir}